LeelaSri7/Hypothyroid/README.md

-# Hypothyroid
+# Handling Imbalanced Datasets with ML Models: Hypothyroid Case Study
-Title: Machine Learning Model Evaluation and Imbalanced Dataset Handling

 Description:
 In this project, I worked on a Hypothyroid dataset, aiming to build and evaluate various machine learning classification models while addressing the challenge of an imbalanced dataset.
 To achieve this, I utilized Python with popular data analysis and visualization libraries, including Pandas, NumPy, Matplotlib, Seaborn, and Missingno.